SoliDry/api-generator/README.md

 }
 ```
-By default every controller will work with any of GET - index/view, POST - create, PATCH - update, DELETE - delete methods.
+By default every controller works with any of GET - index/view, POST - create, PATCH - update, DELETE - delete methods.
 So You don't need to implement anything special here.

 Validation BaseFormRequest example: